sphinx-doc/sphinx/doc/config.rst

   Note that the current builder tag is not available in ``conf.py``, as it is created *after* the builder is initialized.

-.. seealso:: Aditional configurations, such as adding stylesheets, javascripts, builders, ect... can be made through the :doc:`/extdev/appapi`.
+.. seealso:: Additional configurations, such as adding stylesheets, javascripts, builders, etc. can be made through the :doc:`/extdev/appapi`.

 General configuration